 Every room needs a focal point.
 A large scale piece of art or a well designed gallery wall will instantly inject personality into any room.
 Here is a post on ideas for sourcing art inexpensively.

-Art can also set the palette.
+Art can also set the colour palette.
 This is what gives a room identity.
-Mousy little drab pictures won’t accomplish this.
+Mousy, little drab pictures won’t accomplish this.
 It’s best to go bold with it.
 Look for scale and dynamic colours and textures.

 8. Move Your Dated Sofa into the Family Room

 Too often the piece that is bossing you around is a lumpy old sofa.
 If it’s completely holding you back see if you can just shift it into the basement or playroom and finally get a sofa with a pretty classic tailored shape in your favourite colour.
 I promise you won’t regret it.

 9. Update your Window Coverings

 Drapes and window coverings can be expensive.
 But you can make simple off the shelf drapes look more expensive by simply hanging them correctly and adding extra panels to make them look fuller and more luxurious.
 Single curtain panels will ALWAYS look cheap and chintzy.
 ESPECIALLY if the curtain rod is not wide enough and hung too low.

 Read more: How to choose the right curtain rod colour

 Place your curtain rod high, close to the ceiling to maximize height, and wide enough that the drapes can be gathered mostly to the outside of the window frame.
 This will make the window look larger.
 Get at least 2 or 3 panels for each side of a large window so they look nice and full.
 Curtain rings and a pretty rod are details that will make even big box store curtains look luxurious.

 10. Styling (aka create a look and a feel)